Tuinal Abuse and Addiction Treatment Options

 Why Illicit Use of Tuinal Is Dangerous

 Since Eli Lilly stopped manufacturing Tuinal in the USA, recreational usage has decreased.
 However, there are still people out there who sell old pills to give people a high.
-Using any medication without a prescription is dangerous.

 You can never be sure the substance is Tuinal, and there’s no guarantee of the age of the capsule.
-That means that if you take an illicit substance, you can end up with serious side effects, especially if the medication is out of date as the chemical compounds will have started to break down.
+That means that if you take an illicit substance, you can end up with serious side effects, especially if the medication is out of date, as the chemical compounds will have started to break down.

-Tuinal is known to interact with over 500 different drugs used to treat clinical problems.
-These include amlodipine, atorvastatin, and citalopram.
 If someone is taking Tuinal illicitly, they may experience significant side effects, which can make them extremely sick and can even lead to hospitalization or death.
 Barbiturates should never be taken if someone is pregnant, as they can damage the developing fetus.

 When someone is influenced by Tuinal, the signs and symptoms include:

-- Shallow breathing, and even respiratory arrest
+- Shallow breathing and even respiratory arrest

 - Slurred speech